gunasekaran2410/nextcms/content/service.md

       provide what it needs.
 We work with our customers to create a strategy for them to have a successful mobile app business.
     service_image: images/mobileapp_develpment.jpg
+  - service_title: CLOUD COMPUTING
+    description: Cloud computing enables organizations to utilize the power of Internet and lower their costs.
+With our technical acumen in cloud platforms and vendors like Amazon AWS, Microsoft Azure, Google Cloud etc., we work with organizations to come up with a cloud migration strategy and help them achieve the same.
+    service_image: images/cloud.png
   - service_title: QUALITY ASSURANCE
     description: Product sustainably and usage depends on quality process and bug free code.
 Our well-defined testing process and quality assurance team